 Tokyo Tech’s GSIC department hosts the University’s supercomputer, TSUBAME, that serves as the platform for operating this large number of websites.
 GSIC also provides a hosting service which was a result of the security threats faced previously.
 Professor Masahiko Tomoishi of the Tokyo Tech GSIC, who is responsible for the Tokyo Tech network, explained the process that led to the setting up of the hosting service.

 “At Tokyo Tech, before the public became aware of Internet threats, we were attacked numerous times.
-About 15 years ago, when a Code Red virus was spreading, I felt that our Web and DNS servers had to be centrally managed so I initiated a hosting service called ‘Daiko Service’ to offer greater security”, he explained.
+Back when a Code Red virus was spreading, I felt that our Web and DNS servers had to be centrally managed so I initiated a hosting service called ‘Daiko Service’ to offer greater security”, he explained.

 The hosting service got its start in this way, and usage of the service expanded and the number of websites being hosted kept growing.
 During that time it wasn’t just the domains and content that grew, the web content management system became more diversified as well.
 “About 10 years after the hosting service was launched, there was a marked increase in targeted attacks, especially those aimed at the web.
 At the time, WordPress and Movable Type were often used for web content management but their vulnerabilities became apparent.
 For us, as the hosting service operators, it became imperative to take immediate countermeasures,” Professor Tomoishi remarked, looking back.